BA (Hons) Applied Education Studies

 The majority of our students go on to complete a teacher training course after their degree to gain qualified Teacher Status (QTS).
 Our students have gone on to qualify to be early years, primary or special school teachers.
 Routes into teaching sessions alongside alternative career options are provided during the four years so you are aware of the options open to you post-graduation.

-Email our Admission team on admission@beds.ac.uk and request an application pack for the BA Applied Education studies degree.
-If you have any other questions, contact Allyson Goodchild (Course Co-ordinator) allyson.goodchild@beds.ac.uk
+Email our Admissions team on admission@beds.ac.uk and request an application pack for the BA (Hons) Applied Education Studies degree.
+If you have any other questions, contact Allyson Goodchild (Course Leader) at allyson.goodchild@beds.ac.uk

 Student Testimonials